dgerstel/dgerstel.github.io/about.md

 ### Contact me

-Feel free to get in touch if you spot a bug/mistake, have suggestions or want to tell me a joke ;-)
+Feel free to get in touch if you want to discuss your data project, spot a bug/mistake, have suggestions or want to tell me a joke ;-)

 [dawidgerstel@gmail.com](mailto:dawidgerstel@gmail.com)